2020 Taiwanese presidential election: Background

+In November 2019, Chinese defector (William) Wang Liqiang claimed that Beijing used internet operatives to tilt elections in favor of the KMT and Han Kuo-yu in particular, similar to how the Russians had interfered with U.S. elections.
+It became an international scandal after being reported by leading Australian news outlets 60 Minutes, The Age, and The Sydney Morning Herald, dominating the newscycle in Taiwan.
+Taiwanese authorities subsequently detained two executives, alleged by Wang to be spies, of a Hong Kong company.
+In late December, the KMT was mired deeper by the scandal after Australian intelligence revealed that KMT officials had tried to bribe and threaten Wang into recanting his testimony and framing the DPP as the mastermind behind the entire incident.
+KMT spokesperson denied the report, and both parties traded blames.

 Nominations

 Democratic Progressive Party

 Incumbent President Tsai Ing-wen's re-election chances were dealt a blow after the Democratic Progressive Party's devastating defeat in the 2018 local elections, where the DPP lost seven of the 13 cities and counties it previously held.
 The DPP’s share of the vote also fell from 56 to 39 per cent since the 2016 presidential election.
 Tsai resigned as the party chairwoman after the defeat.
-However, Tsai kept trailing behind in the polls as the surveys found most Taiwanese would not support Tsai in the 2020 election but would support Premier William Lai, who also resigned from the premiership for the electoral defeat in January 2019.
+However, Tsai kept trailing behind in the polls as the surveys found most Taiwanese would not support Tsai in the 2020 election but would support Premier Lai Ching-te, who also resigned from the premiership for the electoral defeat in January 2019.

 On 19 February 2019, Tsai Ing-wen told CNN in an interview she will run for re-election, despite facing calls from senior members of her own party to not seek re-election.
 Before her announcement, Tsai had received a bump in the polls after she gave a robust speech saying that her people would never relinquish their democratic freedoms, as a response to the General Secretary of the Chinese Communist Party Xi Jinping's speech in January describing Taiwan's unification with the mainland as "inevitable".

-On 18 March, William Lai registered to run in the party's presidential primary, saying that he could shoulder the responsibility of leading Taiwan in defending itself from being annexed by China.
+On 18 March, Lai Ching-te registered to run in the party's presidential primary, saying that he could shoulder the responsibility of leading Taiwan in defending itself from being annexed by China.
 This is the first time in history where a serious primary challenge has been mounted against a sitting president.

 Tsai was duly nominated by the DPP on 19 June 2019.
-She and William Lai formed the DPP presidential ticket on 17 November 2019.
+She and Lai Ching-te formed the DPP presidential ticket on 17 November 2019.